Wonderful easy Make-Ahead Roasted Rosemary Potatoes for 50

 Yield: 50 (4 to 5 oz.) servings

-- 11 lbs Yukon Gold potatoes (or other yellow potatoes) cut in 1-inch chunks or wedges
+- 11 pounds Yukon Gold potatoes (or other yellow potatoes) cut in 1-inch chunks or wedges

 - 10 large onions , chop in large pieces, (you can use white, yellow or sweet)

-- 1/4 cup canola oil to coat vegetables
+- 1/2 cup canola oil to coat vegetables - Divided between 2 pans

 Chop unpeeled potatoes and onions into large (1 inch sized) pieces.

-Put chopped potatoes and onions in a very large aluminum roasting pan.
-Pour oil over the vegetables.
+Divide chopped potatoes and onions between 2 large aluminum roasting pans.
+Pour 1/4 cup oil over each pan of vegetables.
 Toss the vegetables to coat them with the oil.

-Sprinkle the potatoes with kosher salt, rosemary, garlic powder and pepper.
+Sprinkle each pan of potatoes with 1 tablespoon kosher salt, 1 tablespoon rosemary, 1 tablespoon garlic powder and 1/4 teaspoon pepper.
 Toss again to distribute seasonings.
 Roast at 350 degrees for an hour.
 Stir the vegetables two or three times during the hour.
-When an inserted fork meets with no resistance the vegetables are done.
+The vegetables are done when an inserted fork meets with no resistance.

 Family-sized Oven Roasted Rosemary Potatoes